gregtomasch/USFSMAX_MMC_Module/README.md

 ## Example Host MCU Sketches
 This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX MMC module.

+### General Description
+These sketches configure the USFSMAX module at startup and demonstrate the basic AHRS functions and sensor data acquisition according to the [USFSMAX register map](https://github.com/gregtomasch/USFSMAX/blob/master/USFSMAX_Reg_Map_0.0.pdf) included in this repository.
+The DHI corrector can be enabled/configured in the "config.h" tab of the sketches to evaluate its operation in 2-D and 3-D modes.
+The serial interface supports:
+* Gyroscope bias offset calibration
+* Listing of the calibration data in the MAX32660's EEPROM
+* Reset of the selected DHI corrector any time during operation
+* Listing of the USFSMAX module's current configuration
+* The STM32L4 sketch variant supports activation of the deepsleep mode

+**The default I2C slave address of the USFSMAX module is 0x57h.** An important aspect of the USFSMAX's I2C slave bus is that there is always a finite delay between when the host MCU requests to read data and when that data is available to be read.
+Consequently, the USFSMAX will work best with host MCU's that support [I2C clock stretching](https://www.i2c-bus.org/clock-stretching/).

+It should be noted that the USFSMAX data registers are set up for efficient I2C data transfer by "Burst reading".
+That is, a starting data register is specified in the I2C transaction and additional data registers are read sequentially for the total number of bytes specified in the transaction.
+To improve overall I2C read request response time to the host MCU, not all data registers can be the starting register of an I2C read transaction.
+Data registers that are directly addressable at the beginning of a read transaction are highlighted in yellow in the register map.
+So, for example, if a user wanted to read just the two Y-axis gyroscope sensor data bytes from registers 0x07 and 0x08, that is not supported.
+Instead, the read transaction would begin at register 0x05 and be four bytes long to include the two Y-axis gyroscope data bytes desired.

 ### STM32L4
 This version is written for the [Tlera Dragonfly STM32L476 development board](https://www.tindie.com/products/tleracorp/dragonfly-stm32l47696-development-board/) using the [STM32L4 core for the Arduino IDE](https://github.com/GrumpyOldPizza/arduino-STM32L4).
 The USFSMAX breakout board can be connected to the MCU development board on a prototyping "Breadboard" or it can be "Piggybacked" using pin headers.